aakankshajain/OnlineLibrarySystem/java_technologies_overview/angularJS.md

 /script<br>

 ### AngularJS scope
-scope is binding between view and controller. scope is an object which is owner of all the application variable and methods present in angularJS application.
+scope is binding between view and controller.<br>
+scope is an object which is owner of all the application variable and methods present in angularJS application.<br>

-An object $rootScope is also available which is availble for whole application.
+An object $rootScope is also available which is availble for whole application.<br>

 ###AngularJS filters
 Filters are used to format data.
-To use filter in expression add pipe '|' after expression then add filter.
+To use filter in expression add pipe '|' after expression then add filter.<br>
-For eg :
+For eg : <br>
-{{name|lowercase}}
+{{name|lowercase}}<br>

-AngularJS provides following filters : currency ,Date ,lowercase, uppercase, orderBy, number, limitTo, json, filter
+AngularJS provides following filters :<br>
+currency ,Date ,lowercase, uppercase, orderBy, number, limitTo, json, filter<br>

-Facility to develop custome filters is also provided. for this filter function is available in module.
+Facility to develop custome filters is also provided. for this filter function is available in module.<br>
-For eg :
+For eg : <br>
- angular.module("myModule",[]).filter("myFilter",function(){
+ angular.module("myModule",[]).filter("myFilter",function(){<br>

  .....
- return ...
+ return ...<br>
- })
+ })<br>

  ### AngularJS Service
- Services are object or functions present in angularJS application.
+ Services are object or functions present in angularJS application.<br>
- For eg : $location, $timeout, $http, $interval
+ For eg : $location, $timeout, $http, $interval<br>

- using $location service we can find out the current url of web page.
+ using $location service we can find out the current url of web page.<br>
- $http can make request to server and get response.
+ $http can make request to server and get response.<br>

- For creating custom services  service method is given in module.
+ For creating custom services  service method is given in module.<br>